 Any student with a fever (100.0 degrees or higher) will be sent home.
 If your child has been absent due to an illness, s/he must be free of fever (without medication,) episodes of nausea, vomiting, stomach cramps, or diarrhea for at least 24 hours prior to returning to school.
 If your child has a rash, please do not send him/her to school until your health care provider has stated that your child is not contagious.
-Do not sent your child to school if s/he is sick.
+Do not send your child to school if s/he is sick.

 The district nurse travels to all school sites during the week.
 She can be reached by phone at 408-335-2074.
 During the nurse’s time on each campus, she conducts mandated hearing and vision screenings, health assessments, and oversees the 5th grade Growth and Development Program.
 The school secretary assists students in the health office when the nurse is not on campus.